 Here are just of the few reasons that agility is “that good, that fun, and that important”:

 - It’s great exercise.
 As the old adage goes, “A tired dog is a well-behaved dog.”
 Agility training burns off all that pent-up energy while improving endurance, coordination, and… agility.
-It also engages and stimulates his mind – which is critical in preventing or curbing destructive behaviours (e.g. shredding your curtains or making mincemeat of your favorite shoe).
+It also engages and stimulates his mind – which is critical in preventing or curbing destructive behaviours (e.g. shredding your curtains or making mincemeat of your favourite shoe).

 - For you.
 As your furry friend is crawling through tunnels, jumping over tires, weaving through poles, and climbing ramps, you’ll be panting right alongside him.
 As dogs might say, “A tired human is a well-behaved human.”